JervenBolleman/sparql-vcf/README.md

 ```

 See the issue lists for future tasks..
-The only requirements are a maven3 and java8+ installation.
+The only requirements are a maven2 and java8+ installation.

+(maven 3+ does not work at this moment)